cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 Other agents are further specified within each experiment in "ORSuite/examples".

-An example of the agents are:
+Specifying the agents in the code looks like:
 ```
 agents = { 'SB PPO': PPO(MlpPolicy, mon_env, gamma=1, verbose=0, n_steps=epLen),
 'Random': or_suite.agents.rl.random.randomAgent(),